-I was a ward of the court.
 How do you think these videos make me feel, when the mother talks about her kid being a burden?

-I spent my entire life thinking that I was a burden to everyone around me because of me being different, and that everyone would be better off if I was dead.
+I spent my entire life thinking that I was a burden to everyone around me because of me being different, and that everyone would be better off if I was gone.
 I remember being seven years old and contemplating the best way to accomplish it – in ways that I wouldn’t dare to recount on this blog.

 And you know what?

 I’m not going to sit here as an adult and listen to someone imply that I was and am still a burden.
 I can’t spend all month listening to people constantly talk about us in a way that brings me right back to elementary, middle, and even high school itself.

 And if I internalized this stuff (even before my diagnosis), I know there are children out there who have internalized it, too.

 Thankfully, I’m not that severely depressed and scared 5 year old little girl anymore.

 I am an autistic, disabled adult who will not be compliant, and I will FIGHT to protect disabled kids from being told it’s their fault and that they’re just a burden.
 I will do everything in my power to protect other autistic children from harm.
 They’re children, and deserve protection and love.